 Brand identity sets you apart from other companies.

 Just like your own personal identity, brand identity informs your customers about everything that goes on with regard to your business.
-Without a strong brand identity, your business simply melts into the backdrop with the thousands of others floating around on the web.
+Without strong brand identity, your business simply melts into the backdrop with thousands of others floating around on the web.

 If you’re a business owner just starting to build your brand’s identity, look no further.
-Filled with tips and tricks for a smooth brand building road, this article acts as a guide to help you create your brand identity.
+Filled with tips and tricks for a smooth brand-building road, this article acts as a guide to help you create your brand identity.

 Month 1 – Audience Analysis